Coldcard/firmware/releases/QChangeLog.md

 - Bugfix: Key right of L was giving back quote, should have been single-quote.
 - Bugfix: `AFC_BECH32M` incorrectly set `AFC_WRAPPED` and `AFC_BECH32`
 - Bugfix: base64 PSBT via QR was not properly decoded
+- Bugfix: Fix inability to activate Duress Wallet as temporary seed when master seed is 12 words